 Rarely will you hear the words 'PHWOAR!
 Entrails?
 Please do pass over the plate!'

-But, unless you are a Vegetarian, you cannot say you have eaten properly in Rome unless you've tried offal.
+But, unless you are a vegetarian, you cannot say you have eaten properly in Rome unless you've tried offal.
 Oxtails, brains, calf intestines and lamb inners are all menu stalwarts in Rome.

 A brief history:

 This particular type of Roman cooking actually has its own name - ‘quinto quarto’.
-Historically, meat was distributed across the five classes according to an official scheme which saw the best cuts given to the nobles, the second best to the bourgeoise (and so forth) and the cheapest cuts (the quinto quarto) to the humble worker.
+Historically, meat was distributed across five classes according to an official scheme which saw the best cuts given to the nobles, the second best to the bourgeoise (and so forth) and the cheapest cuts (the quinto quarto) to the humble worker.
 Testaccio was essentially one giant slaughterhouse through much of the twentieth century and workers were often paid in meat, as well as money.
 These clever proletariats developed nifty ways to cook cheaper cuts and to disguise an undeniable pungent reek, usually through slow cooking in stews.
 Thus, the ‘quinto quarter’ was born.

 Here are a few of my favourites.
 And no, I didn't eat them to prove I could.
 I ate them because they tasted delicious.